mikepack/mikepack.github.io/_posts/2025-07-14-sleeping-giants.md

 Friends of mine feel it too.
 Their teams are ditching purpose-built languages like Erlang in favor of generic options like Java.
 Not because they’re better, but because LLMs can churn them out on command.

-Some argue that coding isn’t the bottleneck in product development.
+Others point out that coding isn’t the bottleneck in product development.
 I agree.
-But here’s the deeper truth: the world is ravenous for software, and even LLMs won’t be enough to satisfy that hunger.
+But here’s the uncomfortable truth: the world is ravenous for software, and even LLMs won’t be enough to feed it.

 While the industry gluts itself on code, the craftsman waits.